ttriche/pocrmplot/README.md

 # pocrmplot
-fussing with PO-CRM and plotting the actual dose escalation path (AACR workshop)
+fussing with [PO-CRM](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3947103/) and plotting the actual dose escalation path (AACR workshop).
+Read the link, you might learn something -- I certainly did.
+Many competing techniques exist for individually or jointly modeling efficacy and toxicity in clinical trials of drug combinations, and it is an active area of research.
+Of course the fuddy-duddies at the FDA probably won't listen to anything except "3+3!" until their wife dies.

-setup for PO-CRM with our initial dose escalation plan (probably not optimal):
+Anyways.
+Here's the setup for PO-CRM with our initial dose escalation plan (probably not optimal):

 ```R
 library(pocrm)